kubernetes/website/content/en/blog/_posts/2023-03-10-image-registry-change.md

 considered a stopgap till your manifests have been updated.
 You can find a (third party) Mutating Webhook and Kyverno policy in [k8s-gcr-quickfix](https://github.com/abstractinfrastructure/k8s-gcr-quickfix).

+## Why did Kubernetes change to a different image registry?

+k8s.gcr.io is hosted on a custom [Google Container Registry (GCR)](https://cloud.google.com/container-registry) domain that was set up solely for the Kubernetes project.
+This has worked well since the inception of the project, and we thank Google for providing these resources, but today, there are other cloud providers and vendors that would like to host images to provide a better experience for the people on their platforms.
+In addition to Google’s [renewed commitment to donate $3 million](https://www.cncf.io/google-cloud-recommits-3m-to-kubernetes/) to support the project's infrastructure last year, Amazon Web Services announced a matching donation [during their Kubecon NA 2022 keynote in Detroit](https://youtu.be/PPdimejomWo?t=236).
+This will provide a better experience for users (closer servers = faster downloads) and will reduce the egress bandwidth and costs from GCR at the same time.

+For more details on this change, check out [registry.k8s.io: faster, cheaper and Generally Available (GA)](/blog/2022/11/28/registry-k8s-io-faster-cheaper-ga/).

+## Why is a redirect being put in place?

+The project switched to [registry.k8s.io last year with the 1.25 release](https://kubernetes.io/blog/2022/11/28/registry-k8s-io-faster-cheaper-ga/); however, most of the image pull traffic is still directed at the old endpoint k8s.gcr.io.
+This has not been sustainable for us as a project, as it is not utilizing the resources that have been donated to the project from other providers, and we are in the danger of running out of funds due to the cost of serving this traffic.

+A redirect will enable the project to take advantage of these new resources, significantly reducing our egress bandwidth costs.
+We only expect this change to impact a small subset of users running in restricted environments or using very old clients that do not respect redirects properly.

+## What will happen to k8s.gcr.io?

+Separate from the the redirect, k8s.gcr.io will be frozen [and will not be updated with new images after April 3rd, 2023](https://kubernetes.io/blog/2023/02/06/k8s-gcr-io-freeze-announcement/). `k8s.gcr.io` will not get any new releases, patches, or security updates.
+It will continue to remain available to help people migrate, but it **WILL** be phased out entirely in the future.

 ## I still have questions, where should I go?